isa-ulisboa/msc-gis/exercises/msc-gis-ex04_data_organisation.md

 ## Task 02 - transform the dataset to a normalised format, according to the 3rd Normal Form

 We will start to create a 3rd NF dataset from the provided csv file.
-We will use for this a spreadsheet application like Excel or Libreoffice.
+We will use for this a spreadsheet application like Excel or Libreoffice Calc.
 We suggest the following path to achieve that goal:

 ### Step 1 - analyse you problem and create a diagram